Skip to main content

 Options

-• -r, --run-url: URL of the QA Sphere test run (required)
+• -r, --run-url: Optional URL of the QA Sphere test run.
+If not provided, a new test run will be created automatically

 • --attachments: Upload detected attachments with test results